 Careers Advice and Guidance

 The Robert Napier School is committed to raising the aspirations of all learners through the provision of high quality support sessions, including a supported pathway towards chosen and relevant careers, advice and guidance from trained staff and encounters with employers.
 Our school strives to support students in managing choices and transitions that affect their futures, whilst also preparing them for a future in the working world.
-On a day to day basis Careers is run by Mr McVeigh, who is overseen by Mrs Dunnett, one of the Assistant Headteachers.
+On a day to day basis Careers is run by Mr McVeigh, who is overseen by Mrs Dunnett, Deputy Headteacher.

-To further support the careers decisions of our students, from September 2018 The Robert Napier School is using the careers programme, Cascaid Kudos.
+To further support the careers decisions of our students The Robert Napier School is using the careers programme, Cascaid Kudos.
 This programme helps students identify their ideal career and the pathway to get there, including skills and qualifications needed, giving our students something to aim for and the drive to get there.
 Sessions with this programme are managed by staff to ensure that students are supported in its use.

 The Cascaid Kudos website can be accessed below: